-An introduction to basic stagecraft practices through lectures, labs, and practical experience, including safe and proper use of power and hand tools, scenery building, scene painting, theatrical lighting, basic stage management, properties, and sound. offered: Semester I.
+An introduction to basic stagecraft practices through lectures, labs, and practical experience, including safe and proper use of power and hand tools, scenery building, scene painting, theatrical lighting, basic stage management, properties, and sound.
+OFFERED: Sem.
+I.

-2220 Theatre Genres and Analysis 2 hrs.
-(2, 0)
+2220 Theatre Genres and Analysis

-Introduction to the concepts and techniques of script analysis through the study of the historical genres of theatre. offered: Semester I.
+Introduction to the concepts and techniques of script analysis through the study of the historical genres of theatre.
+OFFERED: Sem.
+I.

-2250 Stage Diction I - Fundamentals 2 hrs.
-(2, 0)
+2250 Stage Diction I - Fundamentals

-Introduces and develops speech techniques for the actor, especially in the areas of relaxation, posture and alignment, respiration, phonation, registration, resonance, and articulation. prerequisite: THEA 2110. offered: Semester II. same as: MUTR 2250.
+Introduces and develops speech techniques for the actor, especially in the areas of relaxation, posture and alignment, respiration, phonation, registration, resonance, and articulation.
+PREREQUISITE: THEA 2110.
+SAME AS: MUTR 2250.
+OFFERED: Sem.
+II.

-2350 Introduction to Acting 2 hrs.
-(2, 0)
+2350 Introduction to Acting

 Designed to introduce students to the fundamental principles of performance.
-Emphasis will be placed on Spolin-styled theatre games and developing competent improvisational skills.
-Open to all students. offered: Semester I and II.
+Emphasis will be placed on Spolinstyled theatre games and developing competent improvisational skills.
+Open to all students.
+OFFERED: Sem.
+I, II.

-2410 Voice and Movement for the Actor I 2 hrs.
+2410 Voice and Movement for the Actor I

+hrs.
 (2, 0)

-Introduction to speech techniques for the actor.
-Areas of focus include freeing the voice, developing connection to breath, relaxation, alignment and posture, resonance, and articulation. prerequisite: THEA 2120. offered: Semester II. same as: MUTR 2410.
+Introduction to voice and movement techniques for the actor.
+Areas of focus include freeing the voice, developing connection to breath, kinesthetic awareness, relaxation, alignment, resonance and articulation.
+PREREQUISITE: THEA 2120.
+SAME AS: MUTR 2410.
+OFFERED: Sem.
+II.

-2420 Voice and Movement for the Actor II 2 hrs.
-(2, 0)
+2420 Voice and Movement for the Actor II